ab0oo/brc_map_generator/README.md

 This set of python scripts generates geospatially accurate maps for Black Rock City, home of Burning Man.

+To build/run:
+'
+python -m venv .venv
+. .venv/bin/activate
+pip install -r requirements.txt python3 ./gen_brc_shapefile.py
+'

-Currently, it only generates the street layout based on the 2023 proposed layout, and outputs it in ESRI Shapefile format.
+Currently, it generates the street layout based on the 2023 proposed layout, and outputs it in ESRI Shapefile format.

 Future generations will generate GeoJSON, and possibly other output formats.